 The student prepares a comprehensive statement under the supervision of his/her committee.
 The comprehensive statement is a document that outlines, explores, and critically examines the key literature in the student's chosen field.
 This document takes the form of a critical essay that demonstrates the student's grasp of the historical development of the literature in this field, delineates the parameters, and evaluates the major debates, key themes, and central questions in this body of literature.
 The document takes the form of a critical bibliographic essay, or a review article.
 As a document on the state of the field, it is in many ways like the articles published in Annual Review of Anthropology.
 It allows students to digest a body of literature, question the strengths and weaknesses of this literature, and identify their own intellectual position in relation to a clearly defined set of arguments and debates.
 The comprehensive statement takes the form of a written document approximately 8,000–10,000 words long, with a fully cited bibliography (not included in the 8,000–10,000 words).
 The document is circulated to committee members for feedback and suggestions.

-For students in cultural, linguistic, and physical anthropology, once the committee has assessed the comprehensive statement, the student defends the document in an oral examination meeting with the committee.
+For students in cultural, linguistic, and biological anthropology, once the committee has assessed the comprehensive statement, the student defends the document in an oral examination meeting with the committee.
 This final meeting allows the student the opportunity to engage in an intellectual discussion with all of her/his committee members.
 In cultural and linguistic anthropology, the committee may, at its discretion, omit the oral defense.
 Students are expected to complete a satisfactory draft of the comprehensive statement by the end of the semester (other than summer) following that semester during which the topic was approved by the faculty.
 Failure to meet this deadline constitutes a failure of the exam.